damieng/github-scripting/pr-process/README.md

 ## Setup

-Modify the scripts 'essential settings' section with your personal access token, team name for reviews etc.
+Modify the scripts 'essential settings' section with your personal access token (repo level permission), team name for reviews etc.

 ```javascript
 // Essential settings - change these as we can't have defaults